How to Set Up Google Analytics in 2019 [Ultimate Guide]

-To set up a Custom Channel Grouping, go to Admin → View → Channel Settings, and click Channel Grouping.
-To save time, click Actions, copy the Default Channel Grouping and define rules for your new channels.
+To set up a custom channel grouping, go to Admin → View → Channel Settings and click Channel Grouping.
+To save time, click Actions, copy the Default Channel Grouping, and define rules for your new channels.

 Set up custom alerts

 Linking Google Analytics and AdWords accounts

-f you have an account in Google AdWords, you can link it with your Google Analytics account.
+If you have an account in Google AdWords, you can link it with your Google Analytics account.
 This will allow you to:

 - See what share of traffic and sales were acquired through AdWords.

 - Get more conversions at a lower cost.
-By importing Google Analytics goals and transactions to Google AdWords, you’ll be able to optimize your bids using the Conversion optimizer feature.
+By importing Google Analytics goals and transactions to Google AdWords, you’ll be able to optimize your bids using the conversion optimizer feature.

-Now you can monitor the performance and see the ROI Return on investment of AdWords campaigns in Google Analytics reports.
-Go to Acquisition → AdWords to see the reports.
+Google Analytics automatically enables auto-tagging for your AdWords campaigns.
+(Read how to set up UTM tagging for ad campaigns.)
+Now you can monitor the performance of your companions and see the ROI of AdWords campaigns in Google Analytics reports.
+Just go to Acquisition → AdWords to see the reports.

 Import advertising costs

-If you use Bing Ads, Facebook, or other paid marketing services to promote your business, we recommend that you import the cost data from these services into Google Analytics.
+If you use Bing Ads, Facebook, or other paid marketing services to promote your business, we recommend that you import cost data from these services into Google Analytics.

 Specify the name of the data set and the view where you want to see the data.

-Now you can bring together the data from multiple advertising services.
+Now you can bring together data from multiple advertising services.
 As a result, you’ll be able to get a complete view of your customers’ behavior.
 This will help you make better marketing and business decisions.